Frost199/Elective-Course-Recommender-System/README.md

 # Elective-Course-Recommender-System
 This is a web based elective course recommender system implemented with flask and Sklearn

 The Project is a case study for the **Department of Computer Science, University of Nigeria Nsukka**.
-THeis project involves two part, the first part deals with the selection of Area of Specialization for a Masters student, this is done by asking series of questions and then a ranking system is used to generate an area of specializtion from the persons score.
+This project involves two part, the first part deals with the selection of Area of Specialization for a Masters student, this is done by asking series of questions and then a ranking system is used to generate an area of specializtion from the persons score.